D3li4/Homepage/README.md

-# A project to recreate "miniclub" in
-# a different style and add some js.
+# Homepage Project   (●'◡'●)

+This is my attempt to create a homepage for myself.

+In this Project, I want to experiment with HTML, CSS, and JS.